openstack/tacker/doc/source/user/multisite_vim_usage_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The default vim needs to be registered.
 This is required when the optional
-argument -vim-id is not provided during vnf-create.
-Refer to steps described in
+argument -vim-id is not provided during vnf creation.
+Refer to steps described
-`manual installation`_ to register default vim.
+in `manual installation`_ to register default vim.

 .. _manual installation: https://docs.openstack.org/tacker/latest/install/manual_installation.html#registering-default-vim